JeremyYeaton/old-website/slides/index.md

 ## A selection of talks and posters I've presented

+See [my CV](https://jeremyyeaton.github.io/cv) for a complete list of posters and presentations.

 ### Slides

 (2018).
 How Ambiguous are French Double Negative Sequences?
 Ambigo: Workshop on Ambiguity- Theory, Development, and Processing (July 4-6, 2018) [[slides]](https://JeremyYeaton.github.io/slides/ambigo2018_web.pdf)